balderdashy/sails-docs/reference/blueprint-api/blueprint-api.md

 Consequently, the blueprint API methods covered in this section of the documentation correspond one-to-one with the blueprint actions above.

+### How does Blueprint API works?
+When sails initially starts using `sails lift`, sails looks to see if you have any controller defined.
+In our example, we have one controller, the User controller.
+Sails then provides access to blueprint actions for this user controller as if we built them in the controller ourselves.
+Sails also automatically creates blueprint routes at the time of lifting the server.
+So even if no routes is defined in `/config/routes.js` and no action is defined in `/api/controllers/UserController.js` explicitly, after lifting the server all these routes and actions are available to use.

 ### Overriding Blueprints